kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/subqueries-and-ctes/lessons/new-customer-analysis.md

 - Total quantity sold
 - Number of new customers who bought the book

+Order by total quantity sold in descending order.

 ## Expected Output

 | title        | total_sold | new_customer_count |